AileenCohen/Gene-Weaving/README.md

 ---

-Gene Weaver is a project focused on providing accessible, practical tools for transcription factor construct design.
+Gene Weaving is a project focused on providing accessible, practical tools for transcription factor construct design.
 Its scope is intentionally modest, emphasizing usability and core functionality over full automation.
 If you have any additional ideas, please open an issue and let me know.